Xammie/mailbook/README.md

 ## Using the database

 Most of the time your mailables will need database models.
 Sometimes you will even preform queries when rendering these mailables.
 Mailbook can automatically rollback database changes after rendering.
-You can enable it the config with.
+You can enable it in the config with.

 ```php
 'database_rollback' => true,